"""Import an MCP tool from GitHub and convert it to a native Stargazer tool.

 def _derive_tool_name(github_url: str) -> str:

-"""Derive a snake_case tool name from the repo URL."""
+"""Derive a default snake_case tool name from a GitHub repo URL.

 match = re.search(r"github\.com/[^/]+/([^/.]+)", github_url)